Typhoon lashes China after more than a million people evacuated

 No casualties have been reported yet, Xinhua said.

-In Shanghai, the commercial capital, all flights out of Pudong International Airport and Hongqiao Airport were canceled because of the typhoon, state broadcaster CCTV said.
+In Shanghai, the commercial capital, all flights out of Pudong International Airport and Hongqiao Airport were cancelled because of the typhoon, state broadcaster CCTV said.

-Authorities in Zhejiang said the province may face 1.95 billion yuan ($314 million) in economic losses, with agriculture the worst affected, sustaining 1.44 billion yuan in losses, Xinhua said.
+Authorities in Zhejiang said the province may face 1.95 billion yuan (202 million pounds) in economic losses, with agriculture the worst affected, sustaining 1.44 billion yuan in losses, Xinhua said.

 The typhoon brought heavy rain to Shanghai as well as the provinces of Anhui and Fujian, besides Jiangsu and Zhejiang, the weather service said.